dgcuff/ellison-glass-teat/README.md

 - "Tangerine" (song): 3 Jul 1970
 - Taylor, Geoffrey: 28 Aug 1970
+- Tegler, Aline, letter from: 24 Jul 1970
 - "Tell It All Brother" (song): 17 Jul 1970
 - Texaco lead-free gasoline: 22 May 1970; 3 Jul 1970; 17 Jul 1970
 - _Toast of the Town, The_: see _Ed Sullivan Show, The_